abhishekgoyal-a11y/face-recognition/face recognize/README.md

 # Face recognize
 First part is for taking images

-second and third part is for training and face checking(recognize)
+Second and Third part is for training and face checking(recognize)